Meri2233/crypto-trading-platform-starter/README.md

 ## Discussion points (Needs to be filled by your team):
 - What are the components you will be creating?
+There are four components in our project.
+Coin, Holdings, InputField and Transactions.
 - How the information will be flowing in the app?
 - Flow diagram?